 This allows us to really utilise the power of 3D visualisation by cutting through walls and showing both spaces in a single image.

-Then as the image is a wider image – it could then be easily cropped in two by graphic designers or positioned across a fold in the brochure and then both the living room and the kitchen can stand out on its own.
-This is especially useful in narrow apartments where if typical ¾ perspective image was utilised it would only really show a long tunnel towards the balcony or a zoomed in shot on the kitchen area.
+Then as the image is a wider image – it could then be easily cropped in two by graphic designers or positioned across a fold in the brochure and then both the living room and the kitchen can stand out on their own.
+This is especially useful in narrow apartments where if a typical ¾ perspective image was utilised it would only really show a long tunnel towards the balcony or a zoomed-in shot on the kitchen area.

 The other situation where a combination of areas works well is if the target market of the development isn’t quite as discerning and the design of the development doesn’t allow for zoomed in images – it could also work well to present both the kitchen and living areas in the same area.